Traversing from Hong Kong Airport Chek Lap Kok to Tokyo: A Journey to the Pokemon Store

 Hong Kong Airlines (HX)

 The flight duration was 4 hours and 30 minutes.
-We arrived at Narita airport in Tokyo on time and happy with the new adventure that awaited us.
+We arrived at Narita airport in Tokyo on time and were happy with the new adventure that awaited us.
 Luckily in Tokyo, people do speak more English, compared with people in China.
-It was easy to get the information to get to our hotel from Keisei Narita SkyAccess Station to Takaracho Station, and airport/train staff were accommodating.
+It was easy to get the information to get to our hotel from Keisei Narita SkyAccess Station to Takaracho Station, and the airport/train staff were accommodating.

 Mega Pokemon Store Tokyo: